anugaDev/Zitro_TechnicalTest/README.md

 - Entrance animation: statement fades in → answers fade in with delay (`StatementFadeAnimation`).
 - Answer buttons disabled during animation, enabled on fade complete.
 - Correct/incorrect feedback with color-coded `RichText` labels.
 - Wrong answer shows the correct answer text.
-- Final score panel with Play Again option.
+On all questions answered, final panel shows score with Play Again option.
 - All feedback and result labels serializable from the Inspector.
 - Segmented view with different scripts each related to their own responsibility.